emberjs/data/ROADMAP.md

 ### 🔸 5.2 (Upcoming ~ Aug 14, 2023)

+See the [5.2 Release Checklist](https://github.com/emberjs/data/issues/8743) for the full list of work targetting this release.

 - **Request Builders**

 Request builders abstract url-building to ensure friendly, familiar, refactorable, maintainable ergonomics